LeeMorinUCF/Credit_COVID19_Canada/README.md

 with the following script:
 NAME_OF_SCRIPT.py

-THe other series is derived from an internal database housed at the Bank of Canada and collected from regulatory returns.
+The other series is derived from an internal database housed at the Bank of Canada and collected from regulatory returns.
+It is available on the
+"Banking and Financial Statistics"
+Webpage of the Bank of Canada and is called
+*Chartered bank selected assets: Month-end (formerly C1)*.
+We use the row of the table labeled "Credit cards".

 #### Figure A1.2: Credit Data Coverage for Adults in Canada, by Province

-The numbers in this figure were calculated with the script NAME_OF_SCRIPT.py in the Code folder.
+The numbers in this figure were calculated with the scripts NAME_OF_SCRIPT.py and
+NAME_OF_OTHER_SCRIPT.R in the Code folder.
+It requires the dataset
+pop_by_prov_and_age.csv,
+comprising the figures obtained from Statistics Canada in the table called
+*Estimates of population (2016 Census and administrative data), by age group * *and sex for July 1st, Canada, provinces, territories, * *health regions (2018 boundaries) and peer groups, *
+Table: 17-10-0134-01.